 With a few days of data, usually three or four, we can lay out in a brief way what is occurring using in three columns.
-We starts with the middle column where we list the behavior we have decided upon.
-That is the B. Then we write a general statement about how the environment responds in a general way, the consequences.
-That is the C. The left column lists what we note about the context this behavior occurs in, including any specific event that might have led to the behavior, the antecedents the A.
+We first list the behavior we have decided upon in the middle column.
+That is the B. Then under C we write a general statement about what happens in the environment immediately afterward in general terms, the consequences.
+The left column, A, lists what we can say about the context this behavior occurs in, the situation and, if possible, a specific event that might have led to the behavior, the antecedent.

-I think this is best illustrated by real examples — Sandy, Jeremy and Charlie — told in the voices of the early childhood educators.
+I think this is best illustrated by real examples — Sandy, Jeremy and Charlie — told in the voices of the early childhood educators who studied them.

 I decided to work on something I have been struggling with since the beginning of the school year.
 Sandy, a five-year-old girl in my class, had been having screaming fits a lot.
 It seemed that these episodes were happening all the time.
 It really started to get to me.
 Usually the fits started when she wanted something like a toy from another child or a cookie for dessert when she hadn’t eaten her lunch.
 The episodes seemed to start with whining and escalated into Sandy screaming at the top of her lungs and throwing things around the classroom.

 I started taking data on Tuesday, January 11.
 Sandy had 11 episodes on Tuesday, 23 on Wednesday, 13 on Thursday and 3 on Friday.
 Here was the A-B-C pattern.